tag1consulting/goose/README.md

         --manager-port <manager-port>              Port manager is listening on [default: 5115] -t, --run-time <run-time>
             Stop after the specified amount of time, e.g. (300s, 20m, 3h, 1h30m, etc.) [default: ]

+    -u, --users <users>                            Number of concurrent Goose users (defaults to available CPUs)
 ```

 The `examples/simple.rs` example copies the simple load test documented on the locust.io web page, rewritten in Rust for Goose.
 It uses minimal advanced functionality, but demonstrates how to GET and POST pages.
-It defines a single Task Set which has the client log in and then load a couple of pages.
+It defines a single Task Set which has the user log in and then load a couple of pages.

 Goose can make use of all available CPU cores.
-By default, it will launch 1 client per core, and it can be configured to launch many more.
-The following was configured instead to launch 1,024 clients.
-Each client randomly pauses 5 to 15 seconds after each task is loaded, so it's possible to spin up a large number of clients.
-Here is a snapshot of `top` when running this example on an 8-core VM with 10G of available RAM -- there were ample resources to launch considerably more "clients", though `ulimit` had to be resized:
+By default, it will launch 1 user per core, and it can be configured to launch many more.
+The following was configured instead to launch 1,024 users.
+Each user randomly pauses 5 to 15 seconds after each task is loaded, so it's possible to spin up a large number of users.
+Here is a snapshot of `top` when running this example on an 8-core VM with 10G of available RAM -- there were ample resources to launch considerably more "users", though `ulimit` had to be resized:

 ```
 top - 11:14:57 up 16 days,  4:40,  2 users,  load average: 0.00, 0.04, 0.01